tsuru/tsuru/docs/build.rst

     $ sudo apt-get install -y golang-go git mercurial bzr gcc beanstalkd

 Tsuru needs the mongodb version 2.2>= so, to install it please `do this simple steps <http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/>`_

+Tsuru uses juju to orchestrates your "apps".
+To install juju follow the `juju install guide <https://juju.ubuntu.com/docs/getting-started.html#installation>`_.
+It's need to configure the `.juju/enviroment.yml` and do the `bootstrap` too.

 2. Install the tsuru api